tar -zcf todays_backup.tar.gz todays_backup

-Note: these steps apply to files and folders of any kind – not just ‘backups’.
+Note: these steps to encrypt backups also apply to all of your Linux files and folders, not just compressed archives.

 A quick recap of the compression and extraction of the tar.gzformat.
 To compress a directory called todays_backup do the following: